 A recent report from the National Science Board says, "The Nation that dramatically and boldly led the world into the age of technology is failing to provide its own children with the intellectual tools needed for the 21st century. . .There is no excuse for citizens in our technological society to say, 'I don't know anything about science.'"

 is intended to make it possible.
-These books and accompanying materials meet the requirements of the new science standards.
+These books and accompanying materials meet the requirements of new science standards.
 They go farther; they make connections between subjects.
-So think world history, critical thinking, language arts, and science when you consider these books.
+So think world history, critical thinking, language arts, and traditional experiments when you consider these books.
 Hakim's writing has been lauded as exemplary nonfiction in the Common Core State Standards.

 Copublished by Smithsonian Books and the National Science Teachers Association (NSTA), The Story of Science